tedorellana/learning/SAA-C03.md

 - Is a security management service that helps you to centrally configure and manage firewalls across your accounts.
 It is not a service that performs traffic inspection or filtering.

 ## QuickSight ##
-- Is used to created dashboard from S3, RDS, Redshift, Aurora, Athena, OpenSearch, Timestream.
+- Is used to created dashboard from: S3, RDS, Redshift, Aurora, Athena, OpenSearch, Timestream.
 - Serveless BI.

 ## Amazon Redshift ##